Documentation Menu

 In this model, RegressionBot acts as your source of truth.
 Unlike the Preview vs. Production model (which renders production live on every test), Managed Baselines are static images.
 You decide exactly when a visual change becomes the new standard.

-Baselines are stored in our S3 vaults, organized by your projectId.
+Baselines are stored in our secure cloud storage, organized by your projectId.
 Every time you run a test, the API downloads these existing stored images and compares your new screenshots against them.

 When to use Managed Baselines?